 Grant Holicky 39:54

-So one of the things that I’ve been noticing lately and really stood out and cross season but I’ve noticed than some of my athletes this year to is we’re watching these athletes come off of breaks or injuries and have the first race back be this phenomenal race.
-You know, the great example of this is Maddie Heyman a few years back at ribeye, right breaks his arm.
-He’s riding and trainer in the garage for months comes back rebased his first race, and he wins it.
-And not just wins it but off the front all day wins it.
-So this is such a change over the last 15 to 20 years in cycling where the conventional wisdom was how many race days we need x number of race days in the legs before we can even be competitive.
-And I even noticed this year the announcers like crazy and wild men aren’t wins the first race of the year.
-And everybody’s like, this is the first time he’s raced all year.
-Now let’s we can talk about cross and he’d been racing cross but still first road race of the year and he wins.
-Vanderpool comes back after the back injury first race of the year, and he wins.
-JD Roosevelt’s last weekend at the World Cup mountain bike first race of the year.
-And she’s second.
-So what’s changing?
+So one of the things that I’ve been noticing lately and really stood out in cross season but I’ve noticed than some of my athletes this year too is we’re watching these athletes come off of breaks or injuries and have the first race back be this phenomenal race – you know, the great example of this is Matty Hayman a few years back at Roubaix, right, breaks his arm, he’s riding a trainer in the garage for months, comes back, rebased his first race, and he wins it.
+And not just wins it but “off the front all day” wins it.
+So this is such a change over the last 15 to 20 years in cycling where the conventional wisdom was how many race days – we need X number of race days in the legs before we can even be competitive.
+And I even noticed this year the announcers like crazy and Wout van Aert wins the first race of the year and everybody’s like, “this is the first time he’s raced all year”.
+Now let’s – we can talk about cross and he’d been racing cross – but still first road race of the year and he wins.
+Vanderpool – comes back after the back injury, first race of the year, and he wins.
+Jenny Rissved’s last weekend at the World Cup mountain bike, first race of the year and she’s second – so what’s changing?
 You know, why is this something that’s able to happen now, versus 20 years ago when this was unheard of?
 I mean, it almost never happened.
-People didn’t go when on their first race day.
+People didn’t go win on their first race day.
 So my question to you guys is what is changing?
-Because if it was just Vanderpol, or is just man art, we could just go those guys are freaks.
-They’re different, or it’s the cross impact of it.
-But variable had no cross this winter.
+Because if it was just Vanderpol, or is just Wout van Aert, we could just go “those guys are freaks, they’re different, or it’s the cross impact of it”.
+But Vanderpool had no cross this winter.
 And it’s not just those guys.
 So what’s what’s changing?
-What do you guys see.
+What do you guys see?

 Trevor Connor 41:38

 So I have a theory on this, and I’m going to be very interested in your reaction to it, it has two answers.
 And there is research on this.
-If you go back 20 years ago, the season was shorter, and you had a very traditional periodization approach, which was long bass season, then a big transition where you do a ton of racing to get into form.
-And then you’re on form for a while, you hold it as long as you can, until basically then you crack and season’s pretty much over, you might be able to come back once but that’s about it, right?
-So it was a very, very long build and then hold, you can’t do that anymore, because the seasons have gotten so long.
-And what you’re seeing athletes switching to is a more Block Periodization approach, which is you do these shorter blocks, and there’s three phases to it, you have a couple of weeks, where you literally go back to basically base training, then you have a short build of a few weeks.
-And then you have this realization phase where you are on race form, but it’s only like two weeks, maybe three weeks.
+If you go back 20 years ago, the season was shorter, and you had a very traditional periodization approach, which was long base season, then a big transition where you do a ton of racing to get into form and then you’re on form for a while, you hold it as long as you can, until basically then you crack and season’s pretty much over, you might be able to come back once but that’s about it.
+So it was a very, very long build and then hold – you can’t do that anymore, because the seasons have gotten so long.
+And what you’re seeing athletes switching to is a more Block Periodization approach, which is you do these shorter blocks, and there’s three phases to it, you have a couple of weeks, where you literally go back to basically base training, then you have a short build of a few weeks and then you have this realization phase where you are on race form, but it’s only like two weeks, maybe three weeks.
 And then you repeat the cycle where you go right back to base.
-And you see athletes now doing 678 of these blocks in a season, where go back to base Quick Build be on form for a couple of weeks back to base, and you just keep repeating that cycle.
-So I to me some of this is athletes have gotten very used to that of building quickly.
-And getting on to form quickly that one of the side effects is if you get injured, your body’s used to that.
+And you see athletes now doing 6, 7, 8 of these blocks in a season, where go back to base, quick build, be on form for a couple of weeks, back to base, and you just keep repeating that cycle.
+So I – to me – some of this is athletes have gotten very used to that of building quickly and getting on to form quickly that one of the side effects is if you get injured, your body’s used to that.
 So when you come off the injury, you can do that quick build and beyond that form quickly.
 The other side of this that I wonder is because that’s now more the approach that you see athletes taking, if that’s now favoring the type of athlete who can get on to form really quickly.
 I’m actually one of those athletes, I need seven, eight races to find my race legs.
 And I wonder if athletes like me couldn’t survive as well in this current environment.
 And now you’re seeing those guys who can come on to form quick, but can only hold it for a short period of time and then come off and then come on to form quickly again, if now it’s actually selecting for that type of athlete.

 Rob Pickels 43:48

-Yeah, I think that for me, is this a it’s a chicken or egg situation right where I think the nature of racing is changing you we are not seeing athletes compete a season like we did in the past
+Yeah, I think that for me, is this a – it’s a chicken or egg situation right where I think the nature of racing is changing – we are not seeing athletes compete a season like we did in the past.

 Grant Holicky 44:00

-well, and even within the individual races.
-It’s changing.
-You Raj road racing now it is way more dynamic than it was before.
-COVID.
-Even
+Well, and even within the individual races – it’s changing.
+You watch road racing now, it is way more dynamic than it was before COVID.

 Rob Pickels 44:09

-everything I mean, in a lot of regard.
-Cross racing is true, right?
-Cross racing used to be three quarters of the race was a parade.
-And then everybody attacked each other in the last lap.
+Everything, I mean, in a lot of regard, cross racing is too, right?
+Cross racing used to be three quarters of the race was a parade and then everybody attacked each other in the last lap.

 Grant Holicky 44:19